-In 2014 the State Government passed the Safe Night Out Legislation Amendment Act 2014.
+In 2014 the State Government passed the Safe Night Out Legislation Amendment Act 2014, this was done in an attempt to deal with public outcry in relation to ‘one punch’ offences in popular night spots.
 This act introduced Section 314A into the Criminal Code.
 Section 314A provides that a person who unlawfully strikes another person to the head or neck, and causes the death of the other person, is guilty of a crime.

 The maximum penalty is life imprisonment.